pcrumm/phpbb.json/docs/general.md

 	{"username":"phil","realname":"Phil Crumm"}

 We then submit this data, using the _data_ field of the request.
+We URL encode the contents of our request data.

-	curl -d 'data={"username":"phil","realname":"Phil Crumm"}' http://example.com/phpbb3/modue/interface
+	curl --data-urlencode 'data={"username":"phil","realname":"Phil Crumm"}' http://example.com/phpbb3/modue/interface

 Note that, though we can submit this data via POST or GET, convention favors POST; this prevents the filling of logs with extraneous information, and the potential disclosure of sensitive information (e.g. passwords) in these logs.